BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 - #### deploy

-  - automatically done on production
+  - automatically done when pushing code to production

 - #### prod